NOAA-GFDL/AM4/README.md

 # Obtaining the Input data

-The input data required for running the AM4 model can be found in [GFDL's data portal](ftp://nomads.gfdl.noaa.gov/users/Ming.Zhao/AM4Documentation/GFDL-AM4.0/)
+The input data required for running the AM4 model can be found in [GFDL's data portal](ftp://nomads.gfdl.noaa.gov/users/Ming.Zhao/AM4Documentation/GFDL-AM4.0/).
+Included in the run directory is also a sample run script for reference.

+More documentation coming soon.
+Please reach out to gfdl.climate.model.info@noaa.gov for questions or feedback.
+Thanks,

 # Analysis Scripts
 Some of the climate analysis scripts run at NOAA GFDL and used in the AM4 documentation papers are located in the analysis directory.